Let’s talk about butts.

 The bad news is that your dog is also a perfect host for many different types of internal parasites.
 Most of these disgusting creatures can happily live inside your dog’s gastrointestinal system, breeding and feeding for quite some time.
 Various parasites like roundworms, tapeworms, and hookworms not only tend to cause many different health issues that can radically impact the quality of your dog’s life, but they can also make your dog’s butt itch.

 It’s also important to note that it’s not only these scary internal parasites that can cause your dog to start licking his or her butt.
 In many cases, external parasites have just as much of an ability to turn your dog into an itchy mess.
 Pests like fleas and ticks can make your dog start itching, which in turn is going to make your dog start licking his or her anus.
 If you notice that your dog is starting to itch as well as lick, you should thoroughly examine him or her for any parasites that have latched onto his or her skin.
-From there, a good bath and an effective flea or tick treatment should help you to get your dog back to a place where the itching and licking subside.
+From there, a good bath and an effective flea and tick treatment for dogs should help you to get your pet back to a place where the itching and licking subside.

 Itchy Skin, Allergies, and Infections